Articles are found by searching library Databases. Understanding these databases will allow you to more easily use any databases.

 The library databases allow searching multiple periodicals at one time and often include the full-text of articles.
 Even though the library’s article databases are accessible through the Internet, they are not freely available.
 These are licensed databases meaning that each library pays for a specific number of users based on its population group (number of students for an academic library or number of residents for a public library).

-To access the DSC databases from the library home page, select Article Databases
+To access the DSU databases from the library home page, select Article Databases

 There are three choices in how to access the databases: General / Multi-Subject, Subject List, and Alphabetic List.